davidb747/davidbates.me/_pages/NFL/team_ratings.md

 The ratings will be a complex variant of an Elo model.

+---

-_I am currently working on this directly and expect an MVP to be published by 15th August"_
+_I am currently working on this directly and expect an MVP to be published by 15th August_